Thomas More College Success Center

 Thomas More College announced on May 17, 2014 that an anonymous benefactor has made the largest gift in the College's history.
 The $4 million gift, which the College has been challenged to match within a four year period, is principally focused on the creation of the Benedictine Endowment of the Thomas More College Success Center.
 The funds are restricted and must be used for the creation of the success center.
 This center will make a significant impact on students' academic success: retention, graduation and career placement.

 The Thomas More College Success Center will have three major components.

-- The Academic Support Center will include tutoring, academic counseling and persistence counseling which includes intensive monitoring of at-risk students.
+- The The Dr. Anthony R. and Geraldine Zembrodt Institute for Academic Excellence (IAE) will include tutoring, academic counseling and persistence counseling which includes intensive monitoring of at-risk students.

-- The Learning Differences Center is a Federal Level II academic support program for students with documented learning differences.
+- The Institute for Learning Differences (ILD) is a Federal Level II academic support program for students with documented learning differences.
 This program includes professional tutoring, individual mentoring/coaching, study skills support, quiet test taking areas and adaptive equipment.

-- The Career and Graduate School Success Center will consist of career advising, graduate school advising, and will include the experiential learning component which will soon become a requirement.
+- The Institute for Career Development and Graduate School Planning (ICG) will consist of career advising, graduate school advising, and will include the experiential learning component which will soon become a requirement.
 This will include professional skills development and relationship building with employers and graduate schools.
 Assistance in application services, recommendations portfolio management and placement tests will also be provided.
 Experiential learning, which will become a requirement for all Thomas More College students, will be a part of this center.

 Academic support, advising, tutoring and career services are important areas that directly impact retention, graduation and career/graduate school placement rates.
 When students choose Thomas More College, they (along with their parents) want to be confident that they will succeed in school, graduate and be able to get a job or attend graduate school.
 This initiative will ensure that Thomas More College is a leader in accomplishing students' educational goals.